BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ```

 `dnsPolicy: ClusterFirst` makes sure we’re using the node’s loopback interface, so pods will send their DNS requests to dnsmasq installed locally on each node.
-Dnsmasq forwards DNS queries to CoreDNS for certain domains and to the VPC’s DNS server for the rest.
+Dnsmasq forwards DNS queries to CoreDNS for `cluster.local.` sub-domains and to the VPC’s DNS server for the rest.

 ### Lots of AutoScalingGroups